-Soon-to-be pre-pensioned (in RCC)?
+Soon-to-be in RCC ("pre-retired")?
 The CNE supports you

-YOU HAVE BEEN DISMISSED UNDER THE EARLY RETIREMENT SCHEME?
+YOU HAVE BEEN DISMISSED UNDER THE EARLY RETIREMENT SYSTEM?
 YOU PROBABLY HAVE QUESTIONS ABOUT YOUR RIGHTS AND OBLIGATIONS, THE STEPS TO TAKE, AND ADVICE ON HOW TO DEAL WITH THIS NEW PROFESSIONAL SITUATION.
 YOU CAN COUNT ON US: THE CNE TEAM IS AT YOUR SIDE.